PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/fermenter-profile.md

 If you click on the recipe, you come back to the edit screen.
 At the top of the recipe edit screen is also a fermenter icon.
 You can send the recipe now to a fermenter by clicking on the fermenter icon.

+{% hint Style="info" %}
+I recommend to store some basic recipes with global names Like 'Lager @ 9°C' as recipe name in the fermenter recipe book.
+Right before sending the recipe to the femrenter, just change the name to your current beername but don't save the recipe to the book.
+Just click on the send button.
+The recipe book will have still the more generic recipe name, but the Fermenter and the corresponding step wiget in the dahsboard will show the beername of your current fermentation.
+{% endhint %}

 ![Full recipe with all steps and fermenter icon](../../.gitbook/assets/cbpi4-fermenterprofile-fullrecipe_icon.png)

 A window will open where you need to select the fermenter, to which you want to send the recipe.